GSA/idmanagement.gov/_university/pacs101.md

 ## Introduction

-The **Physical Access Control System (PACS) 101** will help you understand concepts related to _Federal Identity, Credential, and Access Management_-compliant PACSs.
+The **Physical Access Control System (PACS) 101** will help you understand  Federal Identity, Credential, and Access Management-compliant PACSs concepts.
 At a high level, a PACS is a collection of technologies that control physical access at one or more federal agency sites by electronically authenticating employees, contractors, and visitors.

 {% include alert-no-icon.html content="The contents of these 101 guides are meant to be informative and do not serve as the basis for determining PACS compliance.
 Agency-specific guidance should supersede the recommendations within these guides, where appropriate." %}

 ## Acknowledgment

-We want to thank the Secure Technology Alliance, especially the members of the Access Control Council, for contributions to the original PACS Guides which is now the PACS 101 page and permission to reuse content from their presentations and the *How to Plan, Procure and Deploy a pacs-Enabled Physical Access Control System* webinar training.
+We want to thank the Secure Technology Alliance, especially the members of the Access Control Council, for contributions to the original PACS Guides which is now the PACS 101 page, and permission to reuse content from their presentations and the How to Plan, Procure, and Deploy a PIV-Enabled Physical Access Control System webinar training.
+Links to the training are below in the training section.

 ## PACS Explained

-A Physical Access Control System (PACS) grants access to employees and contractors who work at or visit a site by electronically authenticating their PIV credentials.
-Although PACSs are information technology (IT) systems, they must be designed, deployed, and operated in cooperation with Physical Security teams to successfully meet agency mission needs.
+A Physical Access Control System (PACS) grants access to employees, contractors, and visitors who work at or visit a site by electronically authenticating their PIV credentials.
+Although PACSs are information technology (IT) systems, they must be designed, deployed, and operated in cooperation with Physical Security teams to meet agency mission needs.

 ## Components